Best Christmas Cozy Mystery Books - Festive Whodunits

 Midwinter Murder: Fireside Tales from the Queen of Mystery by Agatha Christie

-and then midwinter murder by Agatha Christie and this is a sort of collection of some of her Christmas festive sort of short stories um it's got the chocolate box a Christmas tragedy that's actually one of my favorite Miss Marple short stories.
+And then midwinter murder by Agatha Christie, and this is a sort of collection of some of her Christmas festive sort of short stories, it's got The Chocolate Box, a Christmas tragedy that's actually one of my favorite Miss Marple short stories.

-I always either read or listen to that short story at Christmas so there are some festive reads in this one as well and those are just some really good short stories of the golden age style crime
+I always either read or listen to that short story at Christmas, so there are some festive reads in this one as well, and those are just some really good short stories of the golden age style of crime.

 7. Hercule Poirot's Christmas (Hercule Poirot Mystery)